wlaa41/Portfolio/README.md

 Replace `<image-name>` with your preferred name for the Docker image.

-## Running the Container for Development
+## Running the Container for Development (Without SSH "not recomended" )

 To run your container and enable live reloading during development, use the following command: